Skip to main content

 Current Projects

-In 2020, HIDRU partnered with CAPRISA and are part of the NIH funded KwaZulu Natal Clinical Trials Unit (KZN CTU).
+In 2020, HIDRU partnered with CAPRISA and is part of the NIH funded KwaZulu Natal Clinical Trials Unit (KZN CTU) which will end in 2027.
+This partnership has resulted in joint staff and CWG trainings being implemented by the two research groups.

 Current Clinical Trials